Terms & Conditions

 (e) If we’re providing a Xero Setup Pack, training may be carried out over the phone or online.

 (f) If we’re providing a Support Service or Management Accounts, you can contact us anytime by phone, email to firstname.lastname@example.org or online.
-We will typically acknowledge your support request by the next working day.
+We will typically respond to your support request within two working days.
 Our ‘Fair Use’ policy means that if we find we’re providing a higher than expected level of support over a prolonged period, we’ll get in touch to see if we can provide a more appropriate package, e.g. an onsite training session or Bookkeeping Services.

 (g) Our Self Assessment Tax return services are suitable for individuals whose main income is from the business we advise, and who have a limited number of income streams from the UK.
 It does not include specialist tax advice.